Laurelwood Elementary School Home

 whose STUDENTS:

-• Meet or exceed district academic performance standards.
+• Meet or exceed district and California academic performance standards.

 • Mature physically, emotionally, socially, and intellectually.